snchz29/literal-parser/README.md

 This implementation is based on the use of a queue.

-Class LiteralParser processes a list of strings and returns a dictionary in which the key is an all literals, and the value is a list of line numbers.
+Class LiteralParser processes a list of strings and returns a dictionary in which the keys are an all literals, and the values are a lists of line numbers.

 For each line, the index of each quote is enqueued.
 Quotes in comments are ignored.